theunicornguild/the-reading-potato/01_setup/02_python_1_install_django.md

 ```shell
 (env) $ pip install django
 ```
-`Django` is installed, so now we can create our django project in our current director.
+`Django` is installed, so now we can create our django project in our current directory.
 ```shell
 (env) $ django-admin startproject reading_potato
 ```